Pankaj4398/QMoney/README.md

-# Nov-2021-ME_QMONEY
+# QMONEY
 QMoney is a visual stock portfolio analyzer.
 It helps portfolio managers make trade recommendations for their clients.

-During this Micro-Experience, I:
+During this Project, I:

     Implemented the core logic of the portfolio manager and published it as a library.